zinzin186/Parchment/README.md

 ## Features

 Parchment is a very flexible paging view controller.
 It let’s you page between view controllers while showing any type of generic indicator that scrolls along with the content.
-Some benefits of using Parchment:
+Here are some benefits of using Parchment:

-* **Memory-efficient**: <br/> Parchment only allocates view controllers when they’re needed, meaning if you have a lot of view <br/> controllers you don’t have to initialize them all up-front.
+* **Memory-efficient**: <br/> Parchment only allocates view controllers when they’re needed, meaning if you have a lot of view controllers you don’t have to initialize them all up-front.

-* **Infinite scrolling**: <br /> Because view controllers are only allocated as you are scrolling, you can create data sources that are <br/> infinitely large.
-This is perfect for things like [calendars](#calendar-example).
+* **Infinite scrolling**: <br /> Because view controllers are only allocated as you are scrolling, you can create data sources that are infinitely large.
+This is perfect for things like [calendars](Documentation/infinite-data-source.md).

 * **Highly customizable** <br/> The menu items are built using `UICollectionView`, which means you can display pretty much whatever you want.
-Check out the [`PagingOptions`]() protocol on how to customize the layout.
+You can even [subclass the layout](Documentation/layout-subclass.md) to create completely custom behaviours.

 ## Usage

+### Convenience subclass

-The easiest way to use Parchment is using the `FixedPagingViewController`.
-Just pass in an array of view controllers and it will set up everything for you.
+The easiest way to use Parchment is to use the `FixedPagingViewController` subclass.
+Just pass in an array of view controllers and Parchment will generate menu items for each view controller using their `title` property:

 ```Swift
 let firstViewController = UIViewController()